SarthakMakhija/clearcheck/README.md

 - **Fluent API**: Chain assertions for a natural and readable experience.
 - **Extensive assertions**: Variety of assertions covering common validation needs.
 - **Customizable**: Extend with your own assertions for specific domain requirements.
-- **Type-Safe**: Built with Rust's type system for reliable and expressive assertions.
+- **Type-safe**: Built with Rust's type system for reliable and expressive assertions.
-- **Custom Matchers**: Craft assertions tailored to your exact needs, ensuring comprehensive validation for unique data structures and logic.
+- **Custom assertions**: Craft assertions tailored to your exact needs, ensuring comprehensive validation for unique data structures and logic.

 ### Usage